pioio/ezcli/README.md

 # TODOs:
+- Calling the task from within the code doesn't work.
+- Add aliases.
+- BUG: decorator should check if the function has already been registered (happens with mutliple imports)
 - show arg types by default in help
 - aliases for tasks and flavors
 - consider auto-generating aliases from the first letter of task names and flavors